 About

-Product philosophy, vision, and approach for Akinom Core.
+Product philosophy, vision, and approach for Akinom Reasoning Core.
 Built for architects and platform teams.

 Product Philosophy

-Akinom Core is built on a simple principle: orchestration should be separate from execution.
-This separation enables flexibility, prevents lock-in, and reduces complexity.
+Akinom Reasoning Core is built on a simple principle: reasoning should be stateless and domain-agnostic.
+This approach enables flexibility, prevents lock-in, and maintains data sovereignty.

 We believe in protocol-first design.
 Standard interfaces.
 Open specifications.
-Provider-agnostic abstractions.
+Customer-owned infrastructure.
 This approach ensures long-term viability and interoperability.

 We prioritize clarity over features.
 Restraint over expansion.
 Engineering over marketing.
 This is infrastructure software.
 It should feel engineered, not marketed.